equivalent/graveyard/historia-linuxu/README.md

 Project was build in PHP & MySQL in 2007.

-The code is :hankey: as this was my first Software experience, and back then I had no idea what is git or proper syntax style is or good coding practices are.
+The code is :hankey: as this was my first Software experience.
+Back then I had no idea what is git or what proper syntax style looks like or what good coding practices are.

 But if anyone find this useful feel free to get inspired.